DqnielAliu/devOps-code-challenge/README.md

 The build script `./app/build.sh` can be used in a CI pipeline to automatically build, tag and push the image.

 ## Terraform files
-The monolithic `main.tf` terraform files was refactored to more logical file structure for easier maintenance.
+The monolithic `main.tf` terraform files in the `infrastructure/environment` directory was refactored to more logical file structure for easier maintenance.
 Application load balancer, EC2, auto-scaling group.

 ## Repository